cibrandocampo/synology-transcoding/README.md

 ## Install

-1- Create a directory to host the code and last FFmpeg version. (for example /code/) 2- Download and Unzip FFmpeg from: https://johnvansickle.com/ffmpeg/ 4- Copy the FFmpeg and FFrpobe binary to the /bin code folder (or any directory deemed suitable) 5- Copy the code from /photo-enhancer folder to the /code directory 6- Manually execute the command, or schedule it in the DSM task manager.
+- Create a directory to host the code and last FFmpeg version. (for example /code/)
+- Download and Unzip FFmpeg from: https://johnvansickle.com/ffmpeg/
+- Copy the FFmpeg and FFprobe binary to the /bin code folder (or any directory)
+- Copy the code from /photo-enhancer folder to the /code directory
+- Manually execute the command, or schedule it in the DSM task manager.

 ```sh